Whistler Film Festival

 From December 6 - 8, the Summit moves online with three more days dedicated to networking and gathering virtually for 1+1 Virtual Market Meetings and Round Table discussions.

 Featuring more than 25 sessions including keynotes, masterclasses, fireside chats, roundtables, and 1+1 meetings with forward thinkers, innovators, and decision-makers, there’s something for everyone online and in-person.
-Topics include global financing, cinematography, music on film, international formats, audience building, Web3, sustainability, and creative collaboration.
+Topics include global financing, cinematography, producing documentaries, international formats, audience building, content delivery, sustainability, federal funding opportunities, and virtual production.
 WFF is known for bringing people together, and their priority is to create opportunities for filmmakers, creators, and executives to connect, discover, and create.

 About the Whistler Film Festival Society